decentraland/catalyst-api-specs/openapi/README.md

 This folder contains your entrypoint `openapi.yaml`

-That file contains references to the entire API definition Here are some sections to pay attention to:
+That file contains references to the entire API definition.
+Here are some sections to pay attention to:

 * Top-level **description**: this accepts markdown, and Redoc and Redocly API Reference will render it at the top of the docs.
 Consider maintaining your markdown in a separate file and [embedding it](https://redoc.ly/docs/api-reference-docs/embedded-markdown/).
 Note to Redoc community edition users, the special tags are only available to the Redocly API Reference users, but you can still embed markdown.